What is the Point of Life?

 Is life a good thing to experience or a horrible thing to endure?

-Over the last 5-6 weeks I’ve been meditating again.
-Just sitting and focusing on the breath… you know, that thing that keeps us alive with an inhalation every 6 seconds over our lifetimes?
+Over the last five to six weeks I’ve been meditating again.
+Just sitting and focusing on the breath… you know, that thing that keeps us alive with an inhalation every six-seconds over our lifetime?

 So, after reading a bit about Buddhism and the “goal” of Buddhism I decided that I was going to reach what the Theravada Buddhists call, “Nibbana” or “Nirvana”.
 Essentially “Nibbana” means, the end of suffering.
 Buddhists believe that our lives are filled with suffering because our minds are wired to attach to things that we like, and attach to the idea of getting things – whether they be positive or negative things.
 When we’ve attached with our minds to something that doesn’t happen or that we don’t get – we suffer.